Transfer Learning in Robotics: An Upcoming Breakthrough? A Review of Promises and Challenges: Challenges and Promising Research Directions

-We contend that a suitable transferability metric $M$ for robotics should consider all three settings of transfer.
-For instance, this metric may be defined as a simple combination of individual metrics for robot, environment, and task transfer, e.g.,

 where $\lambda_1, \lambda_2, \lambda_3$ are weights adjusting the individual metric influence.
-Such transfer metric has the potential to bootstrap the development of different transfer learning methods for robotics.
-In addition to transferability metrics, we believe that measures of the \emph{transfer gaps} should be further investigated to decide when and what to transfer.
+Such transfer metric has the potential to bootstrap the development of different transfer learning methods for robotics, as it gives insights about the discrepancy of each mode (i.e., robot, environment, and tasks) from source to target space.